ZupIT/beagle-docs/content/en/ios/libs/beagle-defaults.md

 ---
 title: Beagle Defaults
 weight: 17
-description: 'This framework provides default implementation of network client, cache control and logger.
+description: 'This framework provides default implementation of network client and logger.
 That implementation is easily embedded and used in your Beagle project.'
 ---

 ---